 We have five archaeological research and teaching laboratories, including post-excavation processing and wet chemistry labs as well as a large teaching laboratory for the study of skeletal remains.

 You can use the School's dedicated study spaces, which have computers and general reference collections.
 You will also have access to the University's libraries.

-There are plenty of opportunities to study abroad in Year 3 by applying for the School’s Erasmus exchange agreements with prestigious universities across Europe, or for one of the University’s many international exchanges beyond Europe.
-These cover practically every continent on the globe, from North and South America to Australasia.
+There are plenty of opportunities to study abroad in Year 3 by applying for one of the University’s many international exchanges.
+These cover practically every continent on the globe, from Europe, North and South America to Australasia.

 There will normally be opportunities to complete archaeological fieldwork or other practical assignments in locations outside the UK.

 You will be taught by experienced staff with international expertise, through a combination of lectures, seminars, and tutorials, as well as field trips and lab-based practicals or workshops examining a wide range of archaeological materials, including artefacts and animal and human remains.

 In the summer vacation at the end of Year 1 you will normally complete three weeks of fieldwork either inside or outside of the UK.
 Fieldwork or other practical work in later years is optional, but it can contribute towards your final degree and can also contribute to your dissertation research.